shank35/SuperTopia/README.md

   NB:

-    Friday Afternoon & Weekend: Setup project, getting webpack up and running.
-Get canvas to show up on the screen, and spend time getting comfortable with the CANVAS API.
-Create the map for the game.
-Create the platforms and death pits on the map.
+    Friday Afternoon & Weekend: To begin the project, set up your environment by getting Webpack up and running.
+Next, ensure that the canvas appears on the screen and take the time to become familiar with the CANVAS API.
+Once that's complete, create the game's map, followed by designing the platforms and death pits to be included on the map.

-    Monday:  Create the player class and implement the player movement.
-Create the sprite for the character so that the character looks like its moving.
+    Monday: Start by designing the player class and implementing the necessary code for player movement.
+Then, create a sprite for the character to give the impression that the player is in motion.

     Tuesday: Be able to scroll the background, so that the character appears to be moving.
-Score, coins, world, time, lives on the map.
+World, time, lives on the map.

-    Wednesday: Create the enemies on the map, moving back and forth on a certain area of the map.
-Create power ups so that the player can get special powers.
+    Wednesday: Enable the background to scroll in a way that gives the illusion that the player is moving forward.
+Additionally, ensure that the map displays key gameplay elements such as world, time, and lives.

     Thursday Morning: Deploy to GitHub pages.
 If there is time, rewrite this proposal as a production README.